Abrahamogbedobor/configure-ad/README.md

 - Revisit Client-1 to see successful pinging to DC-1

 STEP3 (Installing Active Directory):
-- Longin to DC-1 and install Active Directory Domain Services
+- Longin to DC-1 Server Management Dashboard, and install Active Directory Domain Services
 -

 <h2>Deployment and Configuration Steps</h2>